flutter/website/src/docs/development/add-to-app/multiple-flutters.md

-The primary API for adding multiple Flutter instances on both Android and iOS is based on a new `FlutterEngineGroup` class ([Android API][], [iOS API][]) to construct `FlutterEngines`, rather than the `FlutterEngine` constructors used previously.
+The primary API for adding multiple Flutter instances on both Android and iOS is based on a new `FlutterEngineGroup` class ([Android API][], [iOS API][]) to construct `FlutterEngine`s, rather than the `FlutterEngine` constructors used previously.

-Whereas the `FlutterEngine` API was direct and easier to consume, the `FlutterEngines` spawned from the same `FlutterEngineGroup` have the performance advantage of sharing many of the common, reusable resources such as the GPU context, font metrics, and isolate group snapshot, leading to a faster initial rendering latency and lower memory footprint.
+Whereas the `FlutterEngine` API was direct and easier to consume, the `FlutterEngine` spawned from the same `FlutterEngineGroup` have the performance advantage of sharing many of the common, reusable resources such as the GPU context, font metrics, and isolate group snapshot, leading to a faster initial rendering latency and lower memory footprint.